asyncapi/generator/AUTHORING.md

 # Authoring templates

 The AsyncAPI generator has been built with extensibility in mind.
 The package uses a set of default templates to let you generate documentation and code.
 However, you can create and use your own templates.
-In this section, we'll learn how to create your own one.
+In this section, you learn how to create your own one.

 ## Common assumptions

 1. A template is a directory in your file system.
 1. Templates may contain multiple files.
 Unless stated otherwise, all files will be rendered.
 1. The template engine is [Nunjucks](https://mozilla.github.io/nunjucks).
-1. Templates may contain "partials" or reusable chunks.
-They must be stored in the `.partials` directory under the template directory.
-1. Templates may contain "filters" or helper functions.
+1. Templates may contain `filters` or helper functions.
 They must be stored in the `.filters` directory under the template directory.
 [Read more about filters](#filters).
+1. Templates may contain `hooks` that are functions invoked after the generation.
+They must be stored in the `.hooks` directory under the template directory.
+[Read more about hooks](#hooks).
+1. Templates may contain `partials` (reusable chunks).
+They must be stored in the `.partials` directory under the template directory.
+[Read more about partials](#partials).
 1. Templates may have a configuration file.
 It must be stored in the template directory and its name must be `.tp-config.json`.
 [Read more about the configuration file](#configuration-file).
 1. There are params with special meaning.
 [Read more about special params](#special-params).